-The projects for section 4 require a TechSupport database, and we provide the files for that database so your students can include them in their applications.
+The projects for section 3 as well as one of the projects for section 5 require a TechSupport database, and we provide the files for that database so your students can include them in their applications.
 If you assign any of these projects, then, you'll want to make these files available to your students.
-You'll find them in the C:\Murach\C# 2012\Instructors\Project solutions\Database directory.
+You'll find them in the C:\Murach\VB 2015\Instructors\Projects\Database directory.

 As an alternative, you can have your students use a database that's been installed on a server at your company or school or on the computers in a lab.
-If you have SQL Server Management Studio Express, you can create the database by running the create_database.sql script that's in the Database directory.
-Otherwise, you can create the database and attach it to an instance of SQL Server Express that's running on the local computer by running the create_database.bat file in the same directory.
+If you have SQL Server Management Studio Express, you can create the database by running the create\database.sql script that's in the Database directory.
+Otherwise, you can create the database and attach it to an instance of SQL Server Express that's running on the local computer by running the create\database.bat file in the same directory.
 For more information on these files, please see figure A-3 in appendix A of the book.
 Although this figure describes the files that are available with the download for the book for creating the MMABooks database, the files for creating the TechSupport database work the same way.